Table of Contents

-Wheat is a common ingredient in dry dog food formula.
+Wheat is a common ingredient in dry dog food formulas.
 It contains gluten, making most dogs allergic to wheat.

 But for puppies, wheat can be an essential addition to their balanced diet.

-Most dogs can safely eat and digest whole wheat as this is an excellent source of carbohydrates that gives energy to them.
+Most dogs can safely eat and digest whole wheat as this is an excellent source of carbohydrates that give energy to them.

 Wheat is also a good source of protein in meat-based formulas.
-It contains wheat bran rich in fiber which acts as a prebiotic that nourishes good bacteria in your dog's digestive system.
+It contains wheat bran, which is rich in fiber and acts as a prebiotic that nourishes good bacteria in your dog's digestive system.

 Feeding Dogs Barley

 Barley is one of the common cereal grains that is also a good source of carbohydrates in dog food.